 Generalized anxiety disorder is experienced by 5% of individuals during their lifetime and lasts for at least 6 months.
 It is characterized by chronic excessive worry and anxiety about life events.2 Additional symptoms may include feeling restless, difficulty concentrating, muscle tension or sleep disturbance, and easy fatigueability.
 Generalized anxiety disorder is more common among women and usually has a long course of illness.
 There does not appear to be a genetic link to development of GAD and there is a high incidence of comorbidity with MDD.

 The lifetime prevalence of OCD is 1.6% and men tend to have an earlier onset of symptoms than women.5 There is a strong genetic link for OCD, as well as an association with antistreptococcal antibodies in a subgroup of children with OCD or tic disorders.6 Patients with OCD have either obsessions, compulsions, or both obsessions and compulsions.
 Obsessions are marked by recurrent and persistent thoughts that are inappropriate and cause significant anxiety in the person.2 Compulsions are characterized by repetitive behaviors that a person feels driven to perform.
-Adults who have either obsessions or compulsions recognize that these feelings are excessive, but they are ...
+Adults who have either obsessions or compulsions recognize that these feelings are excessive, ...